Fast & Furious: Video games

-Fast & Furious has spawned several video games tied into the series or has served as inspiration for other video games, notably the Midnight Club series.

 A video game based on the first movie was planned to be released in November 2003 for the PlayStation 2 and in 2004 for the Xbox, but was cancelled for unknown reasons.
 It was planned to be developed by Genki and published by Vivendi Universal Games under the Universal Interactive label.

 The arcade racing game The Fast and the Furious, loosely based on the first installment, was released in 2004 by Raw Thrills.
-It was designed by Eugene Jarvis, the creator of the Cruis'n series of games, and shared much of the same gameplay.
-(It was ported to the Wii without the Fast & Furious license as Cruis'n in 2007.)
-Two arcade sequels followed, The Fast and the Furious: Drift in 2007, drawing on elements of the third film, and Fast & Furious: SuperCars in 2010.
+It was designed by Eugene Jarvis, the creator of the Cruis'n series of games, and shares much of the same gameplay.
+It was ported to the Wii without the Fast & Furious license as Cruis'n in 2007.
+Three arcade sequels followed, The Fast and the Furious: Drift in 2007, drawing on elements of the third film, Fast & Furious: SuperCars in 2011, and Fast & Furious Arcade in 2022.

+A 2006 game The Fast and the Furious was released for the PlayStation 2 and PlayStation Portable and drew heavy inspiration from Tokyo Drift.
+It received mixed reviews and sold moderately.

-A mobile game of the same name was also released in 2004, followed by a sequel, 2 Fast 2 Furious, released in the same year exclusively for mobile phones based on the second film.
-Several other games have been released for mobile phones, specifically the iOS and Android devices, with Fast & Furious, Fast Five and Fast & Furious: Adrenaline.
-Universal helped develop the tie-in Fast & Furious 6: The Game for the sixth installment and aided development for Fast & Furious: Legacy.
+A mobile game also titled The Fast and the Furious was likewise released in 2004, followed by a sequel, 2 Fast 2 Furious, released in the same year exclusively for mobile phones and based on the second film.
+Several other games have been released for iOS and Android devices, including Fast & Furious, Fast Five, Fast & Furious: Adrenaline, Fast & Furious 6: The Game, Fast & Furious: Legacy and Fast & Furious Takedown.

-The game The Fast and the Furious was released in 2006 for the[PlayStation 2 and PlayStation Portable and drew heavy inspiration from Tokyo Drift.
-The game met with mixed reviews and sold moderately.

 Fast & Furious: Showdown was released in 2013 for Microsoft Windows, Xbox 360, PlayStation 3, Wii U, and Nintendo 3DS.
 It marked the second game for consoles, and players controls multiple characters; its narrative was designed around the gap between the fifth and sixth film.
 It was released to negative reviews and middling financial success.

 Various cars, locations and characters from the franchise appeared in the Facebook game Car Town.

 In 2015, in a deal with Microsoft Studios, an expansion of Forza Horizon 2 was released for Xbox 360 and Xbox One, titled Forza Horizon 2 Presents: Fast & Furious.
 It was released to promote Furious 7 and received generally positive reception, although some critics lamented the limited involvement from the titular characters.
 In 2017, the vehicular soccer game Rocket League released a downloadable content (DLC) pack in promotion for The Fate of the Furious, where players would be able to purchase the Dodge Charger from the film as well as its exclusive wheels and six other new customizations.